GLIDE-LLC/docs/nomenclature.md

 ## Admin User for Glide's use

-- username will always be glideadmin
+- username will always be glide-sftp

 ### Not allowed
 - glidedesign